-Intuitively, experiment $P_X$ tells the agent whether the state is $\theta_3$ or not and experiment $P_Y$ tells the agent whether the state is $\theta_1$ or not.
-Of course, upon observing both experiments, the agent obtains perfect information and so in any decision problem, the agent obtains the perfect information payoff.
+Intuitively, experiment $P_X$ indicates whether the state is $\theta_3$ or not and experiment $P_Y$ indicates whether the state is $\theta_1$ or not.
+Note that upon observing both experiments, the agent obtains perfect information, and so in any decision problem, the agent achieves the perfect information payoff.